-Of the myriad of wedding hairstyle ideas floating around on your Instagram feed, half up half down wedding hairstyles are the perfect place to start double-tapping.
-Romantic, modern, and impossibly pretty, it's one of those hairstyles that simply will never go out of style.
-(Case in point: Despite the craze over Meghan Markle's messy bun, we're still obsessing over Kate Middleton's lovely half up bridal look here at Brides!)
+Of the myriad wedding hairstyle ideas floating around on your Instagram feed, half-up, half-down wedding hairstyles are the ones to save.
+Romantic, modern, and impossibly pretty, it's one of those beauty looks that will never go out of style.

-"The number-one tip I tell brides when it comes to their wedding hair is that you want to feel like the best version of yourself," says Lorean Cairns, founder of Fox & Jane Salons.
+"The number-one tip I tell brides when it comes to their wedding hair is that you want to feel like the best version of yourself," says Lorean Cairns, founder of Fox & Jane salon.
 "Most of us wear our hair down on a daily basis, so a lot of times a full, fancy updo can take you out of your comfort zone.
-Half up half down wedding hairstyles are that great compromise of wanting your hair lush and flowy around your face and shoulders, yet still having key pieces out of the way so you're not fussing with it throughout the day."
-Plus, half up half down wedding hairstyles are perfect for all seasons, whether you're getting married in the winter or in warmer weather when the last thing you want is sweaty strands sticking to your face while you're at the altar.
+Half-up, half-down wedding hairstyles are that great compromise of wanting your hair lush and flowy around your face and shoulders, yet still having key pieces out of the way so you're not fussing with it throughout the day."

 Meet the Expert

 - Lorean Cairns is the cofounder and CEO of Fox & Jane Salon Group, Skin Habit, and Little Lion Salon.
 She is the author of Culture Fox and speaks across the country at industry events.

 - Matt Fugate is a seasoned celebrity hairstylist in New York City who has worked for countless stars and top designers.
 He writes editorials for style magazines, like Allure, where he and his hairstyles are regularly featured.

 Scroll for 49 half-up, half-down wedding hairstyles for every type of bride.